 There are two types of hemorrhoids:

 Internal: These are present inside the anal canal and are usually painless.
 However, bleeding is the most prominent symptom.
-This may further progress into prolapsed internal hemorrhoids, which are characterized by mild pain, fecal inconsistency, mucous discharge, and irritation of the skin around the anus.
+This may further progress into prolapsed internal hemorrhoids, which are characterized by mild pain, fecal incontinence, mucous discharge, and irritation of the skin around the anus.

 External: When hemorrhoids hang out from the anus, then they are called external hemorrhoids.
 Based on the severity of the condition, these could be pushed back into the anus with fingers.
 These are painful and are tender to touch (3).
-External hemorrhoids could also contain a blood clot, which is known as thrombosed hemorrhoids.
+External hemorrhoids could also contain a blood clot, which is known as thrombosed external hemorrhoids.
 These are itchy and cause swelling and redness after defecation, along with a bluish color appearance around the anus.

 Causes Of Hemorrhoids In Teenagers